-This interesting little building is located in Buncrana on the estuary of the Crana River and is locally known as ‘O’Doherty’s Keep’.
-The structure resembles a fortified tower house from the 15th century but recent excavations believe that it is actually the remains of a 13th century Norman castle that was never recorded!
-It later came into the possession of the O’Doherty clan who enlarged it and added a 3rd floor.
-It was then used for defense and security as part of their network of castles in Inishowen during the 15th century.
-In 1588 it housed Spanish Armada soldiers that were rescued by Sean Óg O’Doherty that had been shipwrecked in Kinnegoe Bay.
-In 1608 Sir Cahir O’Doherty (Sean Og’s son) lead a rising against the English garrison in Derry and the keep was burned in reprisal.
-In one of Harry Swan’s books on Inishowen, there is a photograph of a collection of swords, daggers and pike heads found under the keep which backs up this fact and were supposed to have been belonged to Sir Cahir.
-After this event, all of Inishowen including this keep was granted to Sir Arthur Chichester.
-Chichester then subsequently leased it to a fellow Englishman called Henry Vaughan who re-planned Buncrana and also lived here with his family until they built the nearby manor house known as Buncrana Castle in 1718.
-It is believed that Wolfe Tone, the leader of the 1798 Rising, was imprisoned here after his capture aboard a French Frigate in Lough Swilly before he was taken to Dublin Castle.
-Today the keep is roofless but is under State protection.
+This interesting little building is locally known as O’Doherty’s Keep.
+Its date of construction is unknown.
+It resembles a fortified tower house from the 15th century but recent excavations believe it may be a corner tower of an undocumented 13th century Norman castle.
+During the 1400s it came into the possession of the O’Doherty Clan who added the third floor and used it as a part of their network of castles around the Inishowen peninsula.
+In 1588, sailors from the Spanish Armada were ‘housed’ in the keep by Sean Óg O’Doherty after being rescued after being shipwrecked in Kinnegoe Bay.
+In 1608 Sir Cahir O’Doherty (Sean Og’s son) led a rising against the English garrison in Derry and the keep was burned in reprisal.
+In one of Harry Swan’s books on Inishowen, there is a photograph of a collection of swords, daggers, and pike heads that belonged to Sir Cahir which were found under the keep which backs up this fact.
+After this rebellion, all the property and land in Inishowen (including this keep) was granted to Sir Arthur Chichester.
+Chichester then subsequently leased it to a fellow Englishman called Henry Vaughan whose grandson George ‘planned’ Buncrana Town.
+George also lived in this keep with his family until they built the nearby manor house known as Buncrana Castle in 1718.
+Wolfe Tone, the leader of the 1798 Rising was also imprisoned here before being taken to Dublin Castle after being captured aboard a French Frigate in Lough Swilly.
+Today, the building is roofless but is under State protection.